 If you have ever seen or used a VR headset such as an Oculus Rift then you will already have an idea of what to expect with the DJI Goggles – that is, a very nice shiny version that looks like it can read your mind.
 It is a little clunky in terms of the size of it, but then there is so much tech being packed in that you won’t mind one bit once you are wearing it.

 The DJI Goggles are actually really comfortable to wear and you could easily sit through a movie in comfort (and solitude) or use them for gaming if you so desired.
 In the box you will find the goggles and the head band that you need to attach, a micro USB cable, HDMI cable, a cleaning cloth (which comes in very useful when out and about) and the charger.

-It looks like and feels like you would expect a £500 device to feel.
+It looks like and feels like you would expect a device at this price point to feel.

 What’s it like to use the DJI Goggles?

-We have to say that DJI have played a blinder here and it is no coincidence that the Spark and the Goggles have been released within a week of each other – as that will be the go to pairing for many people.
+We have to say that DJI have played a blinder here and it is no coincidence that the Spark and the Goggles were released within a week of each other – as that will be the go to pairing for many people, although the new 2018 Mavic Air will also be a brilliant match up.
 We have used a number of FPV goggles in the past and it is safe to say that there is nothing on the market right now that compares to the DJI offering.